DanCat6300/nemo-jupyterlab/README.md

 This repository serves as code storage for the team project.

-The project is to develop a kernel with Nemo Datalog Reasoner as an interpreter.
+This project is to develop a kernel with Nemo Datalog Reasoner as an interpreter.
-This may also involves extending UI components of the frontend, Jupyter Lab.

-See jlx_nemo for frontend extension.
-See kernel development in the nemo_kernel folder.
+The project's current components include:

+1. `nemo_kernel`: a kernel with Nemo Datalog Reasoner integrated.
+2. *Jupyterlab Extension*: Extend functionalities to accomodate nemo's logic and features.
+3. *Language Server*: Utilise *jupyterlab-LSP* and *nemo-language-server* for syntax highlighting

+Each component is stored in their own folder with their setup instruction.

 ## Project setup

 To avoid dependency conflict, a virtual environment should be set up.

+(Replace `[env_name]` with your desire name).

 1. Install *Anaconda* to use `conda` for terminal commands.
 2. Create a conda environment and **activate the environment**.